MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/resource-domain-changes.md

 ---
 # Domain name of resource is changed after installing January 2022 Windows updates

-This article describes how to identify and resolve an issue in which resource domain is changed after installing January 2022 Windows updates.
+This article describes how to identify and resolve an issue in which resource domain is changed after you install January 2022 Windows updates.

 _Applies to:_ &nbsp; Configuration Manager (current branch)

 ## Symptoms

 After you install January 2022 or later Windows updates on a Configuration Manager site server, the domain name associated with users, groups, or devices may be changed.
-This issue occurs when the NetBIOS domain name is different than the first element of the fully qualified domain name (FQDN).
+This issue occurs when the NetBIOS domain name is different from the first element of the fully qualified domain name (FQDN).

 For example, a resource is in a domain with the NetBIOS domain name `AAA`, but with the FQDN `BBB.contoso.com`.
 This scenario is known as a disjoint namespace.
 The resource is discovered as `AAA\User1` or `AAA\Computer1`.
 After you install January 2022 Windows updates and discovery runs, the resource name may be changed to `BBB\User1` or `BBB\Computer1`.

-The domain name of the resource may alternate between `AAA` and `BBB`, which has the effect of removing or adding devices to collections that have rules based on a domain membership.
+The domain name of the resource may alternate between `AAA` and `BBB`, which removes or adds devices to collections that have rules based on a domain membership.

 ## Cause